FAQ- Force Technical Info and Troubleshooting Guide

-If the screen shows an eye fault (ERR XX), remove the eye covers and clean the eye boards, detents and eye port area.
+If the screen shows an eye fault (ERR XX), remove the eye covers and clean the eye boards (sensors and pin connector pads), detents and eye port area.
 Make sure there is not moisture, dirt, grease or paint blocking the eye ports or on the eye boards.
 Use a soft cloth on these components.
 Do not use water.

 Make sure your rubber ball detents (2) are in place and in good shape.
 If a ball detent looks worn, replace it.
 Good ball detents should extend between 1/16th and 1/8th of an inch into the breech on each side.
 Make sure the breech and detents are clear of paint and debris.

 Test the fragility of your paint with a shoulder high “drop test” onto a flat hard surface like concrete or asphalt.
 If many of the balls break in the drop test, you are dealing with some very fragile paint.
 Try a different brand or grade of paint, make sure to re-size the barrel bore to the paint you will shoot.
 It is possible that the paintballs you are shooting are too fragile or inconsistent in size or roundness.

 Go to the chrono station to test your marker.
 Chronograph consistency depends on many factors, most important is the consistency of the paintballs in size and roundness and the fit of the paintball in the barrel bore.